websh-org/web-shell/app-api.md

 # WebShell App API

+> **Implemented in WebShell apps, by app developers, using the `WebShellApp` object .**

+This document describes the API that a webpage needs to implement to be considered a WebShell app.

+This is distinct from the App Controller API, which is the API of the WebShell component that manages the connection to an WebShell app loaded in an iframe.

+## How it works

 The connection between the app (in a sandboxed iframe) and the shell (in the parent window) is established through an async-enabled messaging channel.
 The app side of the connection is managed by the `WebShellApp` object from the `@websh/web-shell-app` package.